teddstax/agentic-ai-hands-on/README.md

     - **Tool Name:** `OrderLookup`
     - **Tool Description:** `A tool used to look up an order based on its ID`
     - **Collection Name:** `orders`
-    - Ensure `Astra DB Application Token` and `API endpoint` are configures
+    - Ensure `Astra DB Application Token` and `API endpoint` are configured
     - **Tool Params:** `orderNumber`
 4. Connect the `Astra DB Tool` component to the `Agent` component